oracle/graal/substratevm/HostedvsRuntimeOptions.md

   Directory for temporary files generated during boot image generation.
 If this option is specified, the temporary files are not deleted so that you can inspect them after boot image generation.

-### Garbage Collection Options
-* `-Xmn=`
-  Set the size of the young generation (the amount of memory that can be allocated without triggering a GC).
-Value is specified in bytes, suffix `k`, `m`, or `g` can be used for scaling.
-* `-Xmx=`
-  Set the maximum heap size in bytes.
-Value is specified in bytes, suffix `k`, `m`, or `g` can be used for scaling.
-Note that this is not the maximum amount of consumed memory, because during GC the system can request more temporary memory.
-* `-Xms=`
-  Set the minimum heap size in bytes.
-Value is specified in bytes, suffix `k`, `m`, or `g` can be used for scaling.
-Heap space that is unused will be retained for future heap usage, rather than being returned to the operating system.
-* `-R:[+|-]PrintGC`
-  Print summary GC information after each collection.
-* `-R:[+|-]VerboseGC`
-  Print more information about the heap before and after each collection.

 ### Control the Main Entry Points
 * `-H:Kind=[EXECUTABLE | SHARED_LIBRARY]`
   Generate a executable with a main entry point, or a shared library with all entry points that are marked via `@CEntryPoint`.